Penal Code 314 PC - Indecent Exposure Law in California

 What Are the Defenses for PC 314?

-There is a wide range of potential strategies our California criminal defenses lawyers can use against charges of PC 314 indecent exposure, including the following:
+There is a wide range of potential strategies our California criminal defense lawyers can use against charges of PC 314 indecent exposure, including the following:

 • Lack of intent for sexual gratification;